-- (a) It shall be the duty of the animal control officers to take up and take charge of all dogs found to be running at large within the city in contravention of section 6-101 of this Code, and to take such the dogs to the animal control center BARC or any other suitable place, there to be impounded and detained for a period as provided in subsection (b) or (c) of this section of three calendar days. - (b) If a dog which that has been delivered to the animal control centerBARC is wearing a city license tag not more than two years old one year past the expiration date, a current local veterinarian vaccination tag, or an identification tag, or has a microchip, the person in charge of the center director of BARC shall notify the owner of the dog by telephone, or by mail or hand delivery that such the dog has been received by the animal control centerBARC.
-The mailing or hand delivery of notice shall be deemed sufficient notice under this section if it is mailed or hand delivered to the owner at the address shown in the city's records for such the license if the dog is wearing a city license tag, or to the address shown in the local veterinarian's records if the animal is not wearing a city license tag but is wearing a local veterinarian's tag, or to the address provided on the identification tag or obtained from the microchip.
+- (a) It shall be the duty of the animal control officers to take up and take charge of all dogs found to be running at large within the city in contravention of section 6-101, and to take such dogs to the animal control center BARC or any other suitable place, there to be impounded and detained for a period as provided in subsection (b) below of three calendar days. - (b) If a dog which has been delivered to the animal control centerBARC is wearing a city license tag not more than two years old one year past the expiration date, a current local veterinarian vaccination tag, an identification tag, or a microchip, the person in charge of the center director of BARC shall notify the owner of the dog by telephone, or by mail or hand delivery that such dog has been received by the animal control centerBARC.
+The mailing or hand delivery of notice shall be deemed sufficient notice under this section if it is mailed or hand delivered to the owner at the address shown in the city's records for such license if the dog is wearing a city license tag, or to the address shown in the local veterinarian's records if the animal is not wearing a city license tag but is wearing a local veterinarian's tag.

-Dogs wearing a city license tag not more than two years old one year past the expiration date, or a current local veterinarian's tag, an identification tag, or a microchip, shall be held in designated pens for the owner for six calendar days from the date the owner was notified by telephone, mail, or hand delivery or notice was mailed to the ewner.
-If the notice is delivered by mail, the six calendar days will begin on the date that the notice is delivered to the owner.
-A notice delivered by mail shall be deemed to be received on the earlier of the date it is actually received, or the third day following the date upon which the notice was deposited, properly addressed and with proper postage attached, in custody of the U.S. Postal Service.
+Dogs wearing a city license tag not more than two years old one year past the expiration date, or a current local veterinarian's tag, an identification tag, or a microchip, shall be held in designated pens for the owner for six calendar days from the date the owner was notified by telephone, mail, or hand delivery or notice was mailed to the owner.
+If the notice is delivered by mail, the six calendar days will begin tolling on the date that the notice is delivered to the owner.
 On the seventh calendar day following such notice, the animal may be offered for adoption or euthanized at the discretion of the director title and sole ownership of the dog transfers to BARC, the dog becomes the sole property of BARC, and becomes subject to disposition as BARC deems appropriate.

 - (c) Dogs without an identification tag, a microchip, or a current local veterinarian vaccination tag, or dogs with a city license tag more than one year past the expiration date shall be held at BARC for a period of 72 hours, after which title and sole ownership of the dogs transfers to BARC, the dog becomes the sole property of BARC, and becomes subject to disposition as BARC deems appropriate. - (ed) The director is authorized to negotiate with other local government agencies for the handling of animals under the provisions of this Code.
-Any contract which that is the subject of such negotiations must be approved and its execution authorized by city council as in other contracts entered into by the city.
+Any contract which is the subject of such negotiations must be approved and its execution authorized by city council as in other contracts entered into by the city.